trai-lynne-cloud/tlcore/README.md

 * Incident state is stored in-memory
 * All state updates go through controller layers
 * Failure system supports activation + recovery
-* Incident system supports creation + retrieval
+* Incident system supports both manual and automatic incident creation
+* Sustained degradation is continuously evaluated by the health monitoring pipeline
 * Runtime execution is not yet conditionally halted (by design)
 * Restart is a logical runtime reset, not process lifecycle management